ryan-k-miller/Machine-Learning-Algorithms/README.md

 # Machine-Learning-Algorithms
-Implementations of popular machine learning algorithms
+Implementations of popular machine learning algorithms using Python.